The device depicted here was my best shot at a solution. It's an

 a window on the true nature of "electricity."
 If all the individual

-conductors in a complex circuit are replaced by a number of these devices,
+conductors in a complex schematic were replaced by a number of these

 the operation of a complicated electrical device can be directly observed